 Effective July 1, 2019, the Chicago Construction Codes Administrative Provisions are found in Title 14A of the Municipal Code.

-The City of Chicago’s requirements for construction of new buildings are primarily found in Title 13 and Title 15 of the Municipal Code.
+The City of Chicago’s pre-2019 requirements for construction of new buildings are primarily found in Title 13 and Title 15 of the Municipal Code.
 Additional requirements may apply to regulated businesses, and these requirements are found in the applicable business license provisions in Title 4.
+These provisions remain available for all permit applications started before August 1, 2020.

-NOTE: Under the Phase 2 Code Modernization Ordinance, adopted April 10, 2019, the new Chicago Building Code (Title 14B of the Municipal Code) based on the 2018 IBC, becomes optional for permit applications started on or after December 1, 2019, and mandatory for permit applications started on or after July 1, 2020.
+Under the Phase 2 Code Modernization Ordinance, the 2019 Chicago Building Code (Title 14B), based on the 2018 IBC, becomes optional for permit applications started on or after December 1, 2019:

 Requirements for elevators, escalators, and other conveyance devices are found in Title 14C (effective October 1, 2018).
 These requirements are partially based on and incorporate provisions of model codes published by the American Society of Mechanical Engineers (ASME) and other standards development organizations.
 These documents are available for purchase from their respective publishers: